 Along the way you will find these points of interest:

 Site of an ancient well.
-The church is dedicated to the Virgin Mary and this would imply a very feminine presence on this site, including the well.
-In Celtic times wells, particularly those for the goddess Bridhe, would have played an important part...Read more
+The adjacent church is dedicated to the Virgin Mary, implying a very feminine presence on this site, including this well.
+In Celtic times, wells, particularly those for the goddess Bridhe, would have played an important part...Read more

 The oldest known bridge of its type in Scotland.
-Built in 1824 by engineer John Justice of Dundee as a prototype for a larger version at the Haughs of Drimmie it has a span of 19 metres and a sheep gate at one end.
-It is the oldest known bridge of...Read more
+Built in 1824 by engineer John Justice of Dundee as a prototype for a larger version at the Haughs of Drimmie, this bridge has a span of 19 metres and a sheep gate at one end.
+It is the oldest known...Read more

 A prehistoric monument.
 The remains of a kerb cairn, a stony mound containing or concealing deliberately deposited human remains, was recorded on the north shoulder of Druim Dearg by the Ordinance Survey in 1967.
 It consists of large stones set...Read more